jekayode/transferrules/readme.md

-# Multi-User Authentication Tutorail
+# transferrules

-_Produced by DevMarketer_
+TransferRules for Hotels.ng